reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 Starting in [Part 3: Basic Redux Data Flow](./part-3-data-flow.md), we'll use that knowledge to build a small social media feed app with some real-world features, see how those pieces actually work in practice, and talk about some important patterns and guidelines for using Redux.

 ### How to Read This Tutorial

-This page will focus on showing you _how_ to use Redux the right way, and explain just enough of the concepts so that you can understand how to build Redux apps correctly.

 We've tried to keep these explanations beginner-friendly, but we do need to make some assumptions about what you know already:

 :::important Prerequisites